gao-hongnan/omniverse/_sources/intro.md

 **Probability** is the mathematical study of random events.
 It provides the theoretical foundation for **[statistics](https://en.wikipedia.org/wiki/Statistics)**, which in turn is essential for fields like data science and machine learning.
-Delve into the world of chance, randomness, and uncertainty, and understand how we can make sense of the unpredictable.
+Delve (thanks ChatGPT) into the world of chance, randomness, and uncertainty, and understand how we can make sense of the unpredictable.

 ## ➗ [Mathematics](https://en.wikipedia.org/wiki/Mathematics)